 Her next major enterprise was the takeover of a failing bakery in New Levee Street.
 She sold her dairy and finally moved out of the orphanage into a small flat above the bakery.
 Hers was the first steam bakery in the southern states, and it soon extended over four buildings and employed forty people.
 She also co-invented a more efficient oven and created a method of packaging crackers that kept them fresh for weeks.
 She distributed bread to the poor, opened a soup kitchen and during the civil war forced her way through army lines to get flour, which she used to feed confederate and, occasionally, union soldiers.
 Despite these handouts, her business prospered, and she was respected throughout New Orleans for her acumen.
 Seated in her widow’s weeds in the doorway of her bakery, she freely dispensed business advice.
 Unfailingly modest, she was amazed to receive a crucifix from Pope Pius IX.

-Her death on 9 February 1882 at the Hôtel Dieu hospital was announced in specially black-edged newspapers as a public calamity.
+Her death on 9 February 1882 at the Hôtel Dieu hospital was announced in specially black-edged newspaper articles as a public calamity.
 Funeral mass was celebrated in Saint Patrick’s Church and her pallbearers included the current and former governors of Louisiana, the mayor of New Orleans and the archbishop.
 All stores and offices were closed for the day and the city was thronged with mourners.
 She was buried in Saint Louis cemetery in the same plot as Sister Francis Regis Barret, the nun with whom she had started her first charity work.

 Haughery’s philanthropy continued after her death and she left large bequests to all the city orphanages, regardless of colour or creed, although she left the bulk of her estate to the Daughters of Charity.
 Her will was signed with an ‘X’.
 The idea of erecting a statue to her memory was raised immediately, and on 9 July 1884 a marble statue by Alexander Doyle was unveiled in a small park named Margaret Place.
 Although not the first statue erected to a woman in the US, it is the first publicly erected one, the first monument to a female philanthropist and the only known statue of a baker.
 A Margaret Haughery Club was founded in New Orleans in 1948 and revived in 1992.
 Its members are women of Irish catholic descent, its aims are charitable, and it also selects the New Orleans candidate for the annual ‘Rose of Tralee’ title.